Dude775/genspark-conversation-toolbox/README.md

    - `genspark_all_conversations_YYYY-MM-DD.json` - All conversations in JSON format
    - `genspark_all_conversations_YYYY-MM-DD.txt` - All conversations in readable text format

+### Language Selection
+1. Click the extension icon
+2. In the header, click your preferred language button:
+   - **עברית** - Hebrew interface with RTL layout
+   - **English** - English interface with LTR layout
+3. Your choice is saved automatically for future sessions

 ### Quick Tips
 - Use **Enter key** for faster searching
 - Search supports both **Hebrew and English**
 - **Switch between search modes** using the toggle buttons:
   - 💬 **In-Conversation** - Search current conversation only
   - 📋 **All Conversations** - Search across sidebar conversations
+- **Choose your language** - Switch between Hebrew/English in the header, preference saved automatically
 - **Save important conversations** for later reference
 - **View saved conversations count** in the stats panel
 - **Bulk download all** your saved conversations at once